 - Venue address: Saxonbury House Surgery, Croft Road, Crowborough, TN6 1DL

-- Do not book an appointment if you have had/will have had any other vaccination in the 7 days before your Covid-19 vaccination
+- Do not book an appointment if you have had/will have had any other vaccination (other than the 'flu jab) in the 7 days before your Covid-19 vaccination

 - Please DO NOT arrive early for your appointment, arrive at your given time or you may have to queue

 - On the day of your appointment please ensure you are well hydrated (i.e. drink plenty of fluids) and have had a recent snack as this will reduce the possibility of feeling light-headed or feeling faint after your vaccination

 - Wear short sleeves so the vaccinators can access your arm easily.
 Have an emergency contact number with you

 - Please do not contact the Surgery as the phone lines are already busy dealing with medical issues.

 Please do not contact the Surgery as the phone lines are already busy dealing with medical issues.

 Booster doses may be given from 3 months after the second dose.

 Appointments are bookable via the National Booking Service, once you have received an invitation to book via letter or text message from the NHS.
 PLEASE DO NOT CONTACT THE SURGERY as we will not be able to book the appointment for you and will be dealing with our normal GP-related work.